 Just like cuts, most cooks probably get at least a minor burn once in a while.
 You already know that the oven gets hot.
 And you shouldn’t deep fry while naked.
 But here are two unusual ways you can get burned:

 Hazard #4: Chili Peppers

-If you’re like me and like chili peppers in your pickled onions and other spicy food, be careful of the chili oil on your fingers.
+If you’re like me and like using chili peppers to make spicy food, be careful of the chili oil on your fingers.
 Speaking from my own experience, chili oil in your eyes can be both extremely painful and ruin your contacts.
 Other docs told stories of getting oil on other sensitive bits.

 You can prevent this by cutting your chili peppers while wearing kitchen gloves or holding them with a plastic grocery bag.
 If you do get chili oil in your eye, eye doctors recommend washing the eye with a sterile solution and not milk, as you might find recommended by Dr. Google.